Python interface¶

 f = plan.execute(c)

-See the complete demo, with math test, in python/finufft/examples/guru2d1f.py.
+See the complete demo, with math test, in python/finufft/examples/guru2d1f.py

-Full documentation
+Full documentation¶

-finufft.nufft1d1(x, c, n_modes=None, out=None, eps=1e-06, isign=1, **kwargs)
+- finufft.nufft1d1(x, c, n_modes=None, out=None, eps=1e-06, isign=1, **kwargs)¶

 1D type-1 (nonuniform to uniform) complex NUFFT

-f[k1] = SUM c[j] exp(+/-i k1 x(j))
+M-1 f[k1] = SUM c[j] exp(+/-i k1 x(j)) j=0 for -N1/2 <= k1 <= (N1-1)/2

-• n_modes (integer or integer tuple of length 1, optional) – number of uniform Fourier modes requested (N1, ).
+uniform Fourier modes requested (N1, ).
 May be even or odd; in either case, modes k1 are integers satisfying -N1/2 <= k1 <= (N1-1)/2.
-Must be specified if out is not given.
+Must be specified if

-• isign (int, optional) – if non-negative, uses positive sign in exponential, otherwise negative sign.
+eps (float, optional): precision requested (>1e-16). isign (int, optional): if non-negative, uses positive sign in

 Note

-The output is written into the out array if supplied.
+The output is written into the

-The resulting array.
+complex[N1] or complex[n_tr, N1]: The resulting array.

 Example: